 Interface and reliability

-The Honor 6X is running its own Emotion UI 4.1 software, which is built on top of Android Nougat.
+The Honor 6X is running its own Emotion UI 5.0 software, which is now built on top of Android Nougat.
 It previously launched with Android 6 Marshmallow, but has recently been updated.

 If you’ve used Honor or Huawei phones in the past, you’ll know what the software is like.
 There are a lot of big, bright colors and Honor has its own apps to take over a lot of tasks, such as playing videos or music.

 In previous iterations, Honor included a lot of bloatware apps on its phones, but the Honor 6X is rather light in terms of software.

 It has Twitter and Facebook pre-installed, alongside a few games, but compared to the mass of apps we’ve seen on previous handsets this is quite an improvement.

 Unlike a lot of other Android devices, the Honor 6X doesn’t include an app drawer.
 That means all your downloaded apps appear over a series of pages on the home screen.
 If you’re switching from iOS you may find this software easy to get used to as it works in a similar way.

 If not, you may miss being able to search for your apps with ease in an app drawer.

 Honor includes a lot of features a lot of other phones don’t though – the customization in the software is second to none and you’ll be able to benefit a lot from the changes you can make to it.

 There's an app called Themes that allows you to change the whole look of the software from color, to design of apps and your background pictures.